allansson/functional-programming-in-csharp/PITCHME.md

 ### But what about code organization?

-Classes are often used to group code together
+* Classes are often used to group code together

-* Repositories our database logic
+    * Repositories contains our database logic
     * Our application service contains all business logic
     * Etc.

-Makes it easier to find similar functionality!
+* Makes it easier to find similar functionality!

 +++